komuw/naz/docs/_sources/example_demo.rst.txt

     import aioredis  # pip install aioredis

-    class MyRedisQueue(naz.q.BaseOutboundQueue):
+    class MyRedisBroker(naz.broker.BaseBroker):
         """
-        use redis as our queue.
+        use redis as our broker.
-        This is an implementation of the `naz.q.BaseOutboundQueue` interface
+        This is an implementation of the `naz.broker.BaseBroker` interface
         """

         def __init__(self):